Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Warm-Starts

 Recall that a solution to the Goemans-Williamson (GW) SDP relaxation consists of $n$ unit vectors $\{u_i \in \R^n: i \in V\}$, and their rounding algorithm uses a random hyperplane to obtain an approximation for the Max-Cut on the given graph $G$.
-We propose to create a warm-start to QAOA by instead rounding each of these vectors to $\R^k$ (with $k \in \{2, 3\}$) and then mapping the rounded vectors to the Bloch sphere.
+We propose to create a warm-start to QAOA by instead rounding each of these vectors to $\R^k$ (with $k \in \{2, 3\}$) and then mapping the rounded vectors to the Bloch sphere.\footnote{An iterative rounding of the SDP solution was independently shown by Parekh and Thompson, a couple of months before our update on arXiv, for a more general setting of the Quantum Max-Cut \cite{parekh2022optimal}.}

 Specifically, given $u \in \R^n$ for some positive integer $n$, and a linear subspace $A$ of $\R^n$, let $\Pi_A(u)$ denote the (Euclidean) projection of $u$ on $A$.
 Given $\Pi_A(u) \neq 0$, define

 as the \emph{unit-scale} projection of $u$ on $A$.
 This corresponds to normalizing $\Pi_A(u)$ so it is a unit vector.